costpocket/costpocket.github.io/content/spec/integrating.md

 # Introduction

 This is the complete guide for integration solutions with CostPocket.
-CostPocket is a complete expense management solution that provides an app for submitting and approving expenses, a cloud solution for managing  organization expenses and various workflow automation tools.
+CostPocket is an expense management solution that provides an app for submitting and approving expenses, a cloud solution for managing  organization expenses and various workflow automation tools.

 In this guide we will demonstrate how to integrate your accounting solution with CostPocket in order to provide your clients the best tools for expense management.
 This guide is aimed at both business analysts as well as developers.
 We will be providing flow diagrams, type definitions and API call examples.